-In the fourth quarter of fiscal 2017, the Company launched Project Sunrise, a comprehensive three-year transformation intended to simplify the organizational structure and reduce costs.
-The transformation was expected to yield \$500 million in annualized benefits by the end of fiscal 2020.
-The Company realized approximately \$100 million of these benefits during fiscal 2018 through organizational design and strategic sourcing cost reductions and improvements in store operations.
-In fiscal 2019, the Company realized a further \$200 million of benefits, driven by initial rollouts of category resets and cost reductions in other areas.

-For fiscal 2020 - the final year of the transformation - management expects to achieve at least \$250 million of inyear benefits for a cumulative benefit of at least \$550 million, putting the Company ahead of its original projections for the three-year program.
-These in-year benefits for fiscal 2020 are expected to result from completion of the rollout of the category reset program in the early fall, and continued cost reductions and operational improvements.
+In the fourth quarter of fiscal 2017, the Company launched Project Sunrise, a three-year transformation intended to simplify organizational structures and reduce costs.
+The Company realized approximately \$100 million of these benefits during fiscal 2018 through organizational design, strategic sourcing cost reductions and improvements in store operations.
+In fiscal 2019, the Company realized a further approximate \$200 million of benefits, driven by initial rollouts of category resets and cost reductions in other areas.
+In fiscal 2020, the Company achieved over \$250 million of its in-year benefits, excluding the impact of COVID-19, for a cumulative benefit of over \$550 million, an increase of over \$50 million compared to original projections for the three-year program.
+These in-year benefits for fiscal 2020 were driven by the completion of the category reset program, continued cost reductions and operational improvements.